awsdocs/aws-parallelcluster-user-guide/doc_source/moving-from-cfncluster-to-aws-parallelcluster.md

 AWS ParallelCluster is an enhanced version of CfnCluster\.

-If you currently use CfnCluster, we encourage you to start using and creating new clusters with AWS ParallelCluster instead\.
-Although you can continue to use CfnCluster, it is no longer being developed, and no new features or functionality will be added\.
+If you currently use CfnCluster, we recommend that you use AWS ParallelCluster instead and create new clusters with it\.
+Even though you can continue to use CfnCluster, it's no longer being developed, and no new features or functionality will be added\.

 The main differences between CfnCluster and AWS ParallelCluster are described in the following sections\.

 **AWS ParallelCluster CLI manages a different set of clusters**

-Clusters created with the `cfncluster` CLI cannot be managed with the `pcluster` CLI\.
-The following commands do not work on clusters created by CfnCluster:
+Clusters created with the `cfncluster` CLI can't be managed with the `pcluster` CLI\.
+The following commands don't work on clusters created by CfnCluster:

 ```
 pcluster list